tailhook/vagga/docs/container_params.rst

        environments, it's bearable.
 We are seeking for a better way without too much hassle for the user.
 But you can use the symlink if it bothers you.

+.. opt:: hosts-file-path

+    The path in container where to copy ``/ets/hosts`` from host.
+If the value is ``null``, no file is copied.
+Default is ``/etc/hosts``.
+The setting intention is very similar to :opt:`resolv-conf-path`, so same condiderations applied.

 .. opt:: auto-clean

     (experimental) Do not leave multiple versions of container lying around.